 Significantly, the vidphone call also linked the satellite segment to the talkie era of film, and to Lucas.
 For soon after Floyd stepped into the vidphone booth, an astronaut extra strolled by the camera who looked like the twin brother of Lucas at the time.
 This Lucas lookalike changed the tone of the following Mission to Jupiter segment on board the Discovery I, implying that this thoughtful, television screen filled and artsy segment-with its orange spacesuits to confirm its link to the Cowardly Lion-symbolized not just the thoughtful and mise-en-scene art cinema that dominated the film world after the Second World War and the television screens the big screen competed with, but the young American film artists like Lucas who had taken up the cause of thoughtful art cinema.
 Indeed, Keir Dullea’s Captain David Bowman and Gary Lockwood’s Frank Poole evoked Francis Coppola and Lucas, a dynamic duo Kubrick would have been aware of by 1967 as a result of interviews with them concerning their early film art.
 A mostly cheaper and twilit black and white art film era that competed with the increasingly colour Hollywood film art era, an allegorical colour film art era on graphic display in the final Jupiter and Beyond segment of 2001: A SPACE ODYSSEY after Floyd and his scientific colleagues explored the monolith found in Tycho crater on the moon.

-Curiously, the San Francisco location of American Zoetrope was doubly fitting, for the city not only had the same syllable cadence as Rainbow Valley in FINIAN’S RAINBOW-linking the two locations-it had been the site of the first triumph of the love and exuberance of a young, hopeful, daring and racially integrated New Hollywood-symbolized by the triumph of the mixed race couple of John Prentice and Joanna Drayton, ably played by Sidney Poitier and Katharine Houghton, respectively-over their older and Old Hollywood linked parents, Matt and Christina Drayton and Mr. and Mrs. Prentice-played by Old Hollywood legends Spencer Tracy and Katharine Hepburn to make the allegory clear, and Roy E. Glenn sr. and Beah Richards, respectively-in Stanley Kramer’s shot in San Francisco allegorical film, GUESS WHO’S COMING TO DINNER (1967).
+Curiously, the San Francisco location of American Zoetrope was doubly fitting, for on top of having the same syllable cadence as Rainbow Valley in FINIAN’S RAINBOW, San Fran had been the site of the first triumph of the love and exuberance of a young, hopeful, daring and racially integrated New Hollywood-symbolized by the triumph of the mixed race couple of John Prentice and Joanna Drayton, ably played by Sidney Poitier and Katharine Houghton, respectively-over their older and Old Hollywood linked parents, Matt and Christina Drayton and Mr. and Mrs. Prentice-played by Old Hollywood legends Spencer Tracy and Katharine Hepburn to make the allegory clear, and Roy E. Glenn sr. and Beah Richards, respectively-in the allegorical Stanley Kramer film, GUESS WHO’S COMING TO DINNER (1967).
 Significantly, it was quite possible that GUESS WHO’S COMING TO DINNER was inspired by interviews Coppola and Lucas gave in 1967.
 For the cinematic Odd Couple of Lucas and Coppola and the implicit allusions to them in 2001: A SPACE ODYSSEY did not go unnoticed, with George Roy Hill quickly helming a film devoted to the subject.